 This repository contains the latest steam package for connecting to the Steam network from Valve.
 This package cannot be included in the main Fedora repository as it’s not free and is not shipped in source form.
 Since the Steam license allows package redistribution with a specific note for repacking in Linux distributions; the package is now available in RPMFusion.

-This repository requires that the RPMFusion repository be enabled on your system for the S3TXC library required by free drivers (nouveau, radeon, intel).
+This repository requires that the RPMFusion repository be enabled on your system for the S3TXC library required by free drivers (nouveau, radeon, intel) and contains packages that may or may not be included in RPMFusion.

-This package tries to comply as maximum to the Fedora Packaging Guidelines; this means the packages has debuginfo packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.
+This packages try to comply as maximum to the Fedora Packaging Guidelines; this means they have debuginfo packages, default Fedora’s GCC compile time options (where possible) and standard locations for binaries, data and docs.

-The package is 32 bit only, so also on 64 bit systems the package will be 32 bit based.
+The main Steam package is 32 bit only, so also on 64 bit systems the package will be 32 bit based.
+On the contrary, the

 - Fedora 19 – i686/x86_64